Prashant Thakur: Early life

 Thakur was born in Panvel on 5 August 1974, son of Ramsheth Changu Thakur and Shakuntala Thakur.
 Ramsheth Thakur is a former Member of Parliament (MP).
 Thakur started studying civil engineering but left after his second year.

 He married Varsha Thakur and raised 2 children.

 Political career

-Thakur was elected to the Maharashtra Legislative Assembly from Panvel, Maharashtra in the 2009 Maharashtra Legislative Assembly election as a candidate from the Bharatiya Janata Party.
+Thakur was elected to the Maharashtra Legislative Assembly from Panvel, Maharashtra in the 2009 Maharashtra Legislative Assembly election as a candidate from the Indian National Congress Party.

 He served as Chairman of CIDCO, a politician in Panvel contested the 2014 Maharashtra Elections.

 Thakur became President of the Raigad District Youth Congress Committee in 2005.
 He then became the President of the Panvel Municipal Corporation in 2006 and served until 2009.

-Thakur is a member of the Board of Directors at Janardan Bhagat Shikshan Prasarak Sanstha in Panvel.
-He is the Managing Director at Shahu Institute of Information Technology Pvt.
+Thakur is a member of the board of directors at Janardan Bhagat Shikshan Prasarak Sanstha in Panvel.
+He is the managing director at Shahu Institute of Information Technology Pvt.
 Ltd.

-He serves as Managing Director of the Shahu Institute of Information Technology and the Director of Malhar Network - the core entity which organizes the popular Malhar Mahotsav at CKT College, Panvel.
+He serves as managing director of the Shahu Institute of Information Technology and the Director of Malhar Network - the core entity which organizes the popular Malhar Mahotsav at CKT College, Panvel.